 What are the negative consequences of using so much water?

 Almonds are primarily grown in California which has been devastated by drought and wildfire throughout the last two decades.
 Conditions became so dire that Governor Jerry Brown of California issued an executive order that directed the State Water Board to impose emergency water restrictions in 2015.
 How much of this is to blame on overusing natural water sources for agriculture?
-According to the Public Policy Institute of California, agriculture accounts for 80% of water used by homes and businesses in California.
-Almonds account for 10% of agricultural water use in California, making them a significant contributor to water shortages in the state.
+According to the Public Policy Institute of California, agriculture accounts for 80% of water used by all businesses and homes in California.
+Of agricultural water use, almonds account for 10%, making them a significant contributor to water shortages in the state.

 Why do almonds take so much more water to grow?

-Almonds are tree nuts and are native to the Mediterranean parts of the Middle East, where rainfall is plentiful compared to California where irrigation is the primary source of water.
+Almonds are tree nuts and are native to the Mediterranean parts of the Middle East, where rainfall is plentiful compared to California—the center of global almond farming.
 The 5 seeds in in 5 Seed Butter are sunflower, pumpkin, chia, and hemp.
 Not only do these seeds require a lot less water to grow, but they tend to be cultivated in areas of the globe with more natural rainfall.

 Where do these numbers come from?